CZ-NIC/pz/README.md

 ## Multiline statements

-Should you need to evaluate a short multiline statement, use standard multiline statements, supported by bash.
+Should you need to evaluate a short multiline statement, use standard multiline statements, supported by Bash.

 ```bash
 echo -e "1\n2\n3" | pz "if n > 2: